 We went from a time consuming manual planning to full focus on optimizing.
 Now we can plan even further ahead and our next goal is to get a “GPS-function” for planning, we will tell it where we want to go and it will draw the map.

 Peter Neiderud, Director Supply Chain and QE, The Absolut Company

-Through a high level of automation in planning, proactive decision making and optimized production sequences, challenges were resolved.
-SO99+ from ToolsGroup was put in place for demand planning, inventory optimization and replenishment, while Compass from Plannet was implemented for production planning in Åhus.
-With a fully integrated yet user friendly solution, one planner is still in control of the entire forecasting and production planning process.
-The solution reduced the time needed for manual planning, while freeing up time for exceptions and decision making.
-At the same time, Absolut now has a better overview of the bottlenecks and they can keep a higher deliverability when their inventories are temporarily low.
+Through a high level of automation in planning, proactive decision-making and optimized production sequences, The Absolut Company resolved its supply chain challenges.
+The solution reduced the time spent on manual planning, limiting most planner intervention to exceptions and decision-making.
+At the same time, the company now has a better overview of the bottlenecks and they can keep a higher deliverability when their inventories are temporarily low.